Houston Stewart Chamberlain: Obsession with the "inner enemy"

 Chamberlain continued to believe until the end of the war that Germany would win only if the people willed victory enough, and this sort of ideological war between "German idealism" vs. "Jewish materialism" could only end with one side utterly crushing the other.
 In the last two years of the war, Chamberlain became obsessed with defeating the "inner enemy" that he believed was holding Germany back.
 In this regard, Chamberlain frequently asserted that Germany was not one nation, but two; on one side, the "patriots" like Admiral Alfred von Tirpitz, General Erich Ludendorff, Field Marshal Paul von Hindenburg, Wolfgang Kapp, J. F. Lehmann and Count von Reventlow; and on the other, the "traitors" which included people like Philipp Scheidemann, Eduard David and Matthias Erzberger.
 No compromise between these two Germanies was possible or desirable, Chamberlain argued, and one would have to be destroyed.
 Chamberlain's wartime writings against the "inner enemy" anticipated the "stab-in-the-back legend" which emerged after 1918.

-Chamberlain was a founding member of both the extreme-right, anti-Semitic Deutschlands Erneuerung newspaper, and of the Fatherland Party in 1917.
+Chamberlain was a founding member of both the extreme-right, antisemitic Deutschlands Erneuerung newspaper, and of the Fatherland Party in 1917.
 The character of the Fatherland Party was well illustrated by an infamous incident in January 1918 when at a Fatherland Party rally in Berlin, a group of disabled war veterans were invited to debate the Fatherland Party's speakers.
 The wounded veterans all declared that they were now against the war and had become pacifists.
 The crippled veterans deplored the Fatherland Party's militarism and demand for war to go until victory, regardless of how many more would have to die or end up living with destroyed bodies.
 The ultra-nationalists of the Fatherland Party were so enraged by what the crippled veterans had to say that the audience stormed the stage, and beat the disabled veterans senseless.
 Chamberlain, who lived in Bayreuth. was not present during the Berlin rally, but expressed his approval of what had happened.